 “Everyone has a bias, the honest people tell you what their bias is.
 People that are not honest say they have no bias.”

-Gartner’ Self Ascribed Reputation for Objectivity?
+Gartner’s Self Ascribed Reputation for Objectivity?

 I had had several conversations with people at Gartner (years before I decided to write this book), during which they repeatedly stated that they believe they have a reputation for being objective.
 However, this subject is much greyer than Gartner would have it according to my conversations with many people and from publicly-available information on the Internet.
 Questions of bias plague Gartner, but it should be understood that this conversation is held chiefly among those who are the most sophisticated in their understanding of Gartner —usually those who work in marketing within vendors.
 Among investors and software buyers, the controversy regarding Gartner’s bias is not prevalent.
-In fact, among the individuals who are executive decision-makers in software buyers, I do not see the topic as even a minor point of conversation.
+In fact, among the individuals who are executive decision-makers in software buyers, I do not see the topic as even a minor conversation point.

 Gartner Defending Gartner